JoaoPedroSalgado/AntiBunnyHopFiveMScript/README.md

 4. "start AntiBunnyHopFiveMScript" on server.cfg

 Feel free to edit it :)

-If you have any questions ask them on my Discord Service Server discord.gg/xMxVKdr My Discord: 'JoãoPedroSalgado#1337
+If you have any questions:
+My Discord Service Server discord.gg/xMxVKdr
+My Discord: 'JoãoPedroSalgado#1337

 Preview: https://www.youtube.com/watch?v=ZlBtM5A9Hi8